 As far as attractions, the area is absolutely packed with fascinating and varied museums.
 From art and history to toys, there is a museum for everyone in Djurgården.

-Adult travellers might enjoy a visit to the Spirit Museum.
-Here you can learn about various Scandinavian alcoholic beverages.
+- the Spirit Museum, adult travelers can learn about various Scandinavian alcoholic beverages.
 Distilled from a range of uniquely Nordic ingredients, there is sure to be something new for you to try.
 If you really love something you can pick up a bottle to take home.

-For a broader look at the local culture, head to the nearby Nordic Museum.
+- the Nordic Museum.
 With exhibits of everything from traditional fashions throughout the ages to cultural events and festivals, there is tons to see here.
-Ideal if you want to learn about how Sweden and its neighbours have developed.
+Ideal if you want to learn about how Sweden and its neighbors have developed.

-In the same vein of cultural history is The Viking Museum.
-With numerous genuine artefacts, brilliant replicas, and intricately recreated scenes, this is the perfect way to learn more about this significant aspect of Nordic history.
+- The Viking Museum.
+With numerous genuine artifacts, brilliant replicas, and intricately recreated scenes, this is the perfect way to learn more about this significant aspect of Nordic history.

-Just north along the waterfront is the Vasa Museum.
-The museum is dedicated to the rather unfortunate 17th century warship, Vasa, which sank less than a mile into its maiden voyage.
+- the Vasa Museum.
+The museum is dedicated to the rather unfortunate 17th-century warship, Vasa, which sank less than a mile into its maiden voyage.
 Despite having spent 333 years on the seafloor, the ship is remarkably well preserved.

 Just outside of the Vasa museum are two more museum ships, these actually on the water and boardable.
 The ice-breaker Sankt Erik and the lightship Finngrundet, both built in the early 1900s, offer a more modern layer to Stockholm’s maritime history.